 - 1. Create a directory on your local hard disk into which BLAST will be installed.
-Recommended directories are: - Unix/Linux: /usr/local/blast
+Recommended directories are: - Unix/Linux: /usr/local/blast or in the compressed file available for download from the tutorial website.

 - Mac OS X: /Applications/Blast

 - Windows: C:\Blast

 - 2. Archives of the BLAST installation for each of the supported platforms are located on the tutorial CD in the directory: